JoshuaHsieh0530/JoshuaHsieh0530/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently
+- 🔭 I’m currently a college student
 - 🌱 I’m currently learning MIS
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on 專題
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with my final test
-- 💬 Ask me about ...
+- 💬 Ask me about everything
-- 📫 How to reach me: ...
+- 📫 How to reach me: facebook,instegram
 - 😄 Pronouns: ...
 - ⚡ Fun fact: I like coding
 -->